Debugging onYouTubeIframeAPIReady

-When you click on the red, the video from the blue starts playing sometimes.
+When you click on the Red play, the video from the Blue play starts playing.

 function onYouTubeIframeAPIReady() {